 Eurecat’s contribution to the SAMMBA project consists of digital transformation consultancy focused on Industry 4.0 technologies and led by Eurecat’s Technology Consultancy Department and the development of specific solutions that incorporate innovative technologies.

-STP is leading two key work packages in the SAMMBA project, cost and market analysis, business model and regulatory analysis; as well as dissemination and communication.
+In the SAMMBA project, SpaceTec Partners is leading two key work packages: cost and market analysis, business model and regulatory analysis as well as dissemination and communication.
 These work packages entail a comprehensive market analysis of the project, overview of a plan and timeline for a new spaceport, creation and maintenance of a cost model and development of the communication strategy, amongst others.

 CT Ingénierie (CT) is a French company, subsidiary of the CT Engineering group, with a workforce of 1,800 employees, mostly engineers, scientist and PhDs.
 It has offices in Europe, America and Asia, and is a leading supplier of industrial companies in the space, aeronautics, automotive, rail, marine, defence, industrial plant and renewable energy sectors.